p4ali/Notes/coursera/scala_function.md

 A **function** works for every argument of the defined type. e.g., `f:Int->String` takes any Int and return a String A **Partial function** is only defined for certain values of the defined type.
 A partial function (Int)=>String might not accept every Int. `isDefinedAt` is a method on `PartialFunction` that can be used to determin if the PartialFunction will accept a given argument.

+A case statement is a subclass of function called a PartialFunciton.
+Collection of multiple case statements are multiple PartialFunctions composed together.

 ```scala
 val f: String => String = {case "ping" => "pong" }